RGreenlees/evobot_mm/README.md

 ## Overview

-Evobot is a bot designed to play the HL1 mod Natural Selection, either offline or to fill gaps in a team of humans.
+Evobot is a metamod plugin providing bots designed to play the HL1 mod Natural Selection, for either offline play or to help fill online servers.
+Please refer to the ReadMe.txt file within the Evobot releases for detailed instructions on installing and using it.

 * It uses the Recast and Detour libraries for navigation (https://github.com/recastnavigation/recastnavigation)
 * It can play both aliens and marines, including full support for the commander role